 blackhole.dat to make it writable by the server.
 The permission settings may vary depending on server configuration.
 If you are unsure about this, ask your host.
 Note that the blackhole script needs to be able to read, write, and execute the

-Step 3: Include the bot-check script by adding the following line to the top of your pages:
+Step 4: Include the Blackhole script by adding the following line to the top of your pages (e.g.,

-blackhole.php script checks the request IP against the blacklist data file.
+The Blackhole script checks the bot’s IP address against the blacklist data file.
 If a match is found, the request is blocked with a customizable message.
-See the source code for more information.
+View the source code for more information.

 /blackhole/ directory in the footer of your pages:

 This is the hidden link that bad bots will follow.
-It’s currently hidden with CSS, so 99% of visitors won’t ever see it.
-To hide the link from users without CSS, replace the anchor text with a transparent 1-pixel GIF image.
+It’s currently hidden with CSS, so 99.999% of visitors won’t ever see it.
+Alternately, to hide the link from users without relying on CSS, replace the anchor text with a transparent 1-pixel GIF image.
+For example:

 Disallow directive to your site’s